Introduction to residential care and nursing homes

 Many people worry about covering the cost of home fees as, sometimes, residential care or nursing homes that provide services and facilities appropriate to particular disabilities can be expensive.
 HSC professionals will assess your needs and help you find a home that meets those needs.

 You will have a financial assessment to work out how much you can afford to contribute towards your needs.
-Currently if you have more than £23,250 in capital you will be assessed as being able to meet the full cost of your care.

 Temporary stays in a residential care or nursing home